 Vision Energy Project Development Update

-JERSEY CITY, N.J., Dec.
-21, 2022 (GLOBE NEWSWIRE) -- Vision Energy Corporation VENG ("Vision Energy" or the "Company") is pleased to provide a project development update on the company's Green Energy Hub in the North Sea Port of Vlissingen, the Netherlands.
+/EIN News/ -- JERSEY CITY, N.J., Dec.
+21, 2022 (GLOBE NEWSWIRE) -- Vision Energy Corporation (OTCQB:VENG) (“Vision Energy” or the “Company”) is pleased to provide a project development update on the company’s Green Energy Hub in the North Sea Port of Vlissingen, the Netherlands.

 Vision Energy, through its wholly-owned subsidiary Evolution Terminals BV, is concluding the remaining requisite studies to support filing permit applications under the Dutch “WABO” process, targeting first submission by December 31, 2022.
 The submission includes filing of an Environmental Permit (“Omgevingsvergunning Milieu”) followed by Construction Permit application for Phase 1 400,000 cubic meters (CBM) capacity (“Omgevingsvergunning Bouw”), of which the latter will be a phased submission with each phase designed according to the commercial storage requirements for the future planned expansion of capacity for green and low-carbon energy products at the Terminal.
 The Company is on schedule to file the detailed Environmental Impact Assessment known in the Netherlands as the “MER” or “Milieueffectrapport” before January 31, 2023, in close cooperation with the authorities and in compliance with the formal process.